 “Because James has a player option, it would be irresponsible for me not to have contingency plans with it,” Frank said.
 “But I’m going in with the intent that if he doesn’t pick up his option, that we’re going to be able to reach an agreement that works well for James and works well for the Clippers.”

 Frank lavished praise on Harden despite the veteran guard’s underwhelming playoff performances against Denver.
-Frank noted that Harden played in 79 regular-season games, played the fifth-most total minutes in the NBA (2,789), was fifth in the league in assists (8.7) and averaged 22.8 points per game.
+Frank noted that Harden appeared in 79 regular season games, played the fifth-most total minutes in the NBA (2,789), was fifth in the league in assists per game (8.7), while also averaging 22.8 points per game.

 “We really asked James to do a lot,” Frank said via Zoom.
 “And at his age to deliver what he did…[He played in] 79 games, and he does that time and time and time again.
 We have a deep appreciation for that sort of availability and to be able to deliver and do what he did…We have a great level of appreciation for what James did this year.”

 Frank plans to continue to build the team around Kawhi Leonard and Harden.
-Leonard appeared in 37 regular-season games this season after returning from a knee ailment that delayed his season until Jan.
+Leonard appeared in 37 regular season games this season after returning from a knee ailment that delayed his season debut until Jan.
 4.

-“There’s another level for him out there that he’s going to get to next year,” Frank said, per the Associated Press.
+“There’s another level for him out there that he’s going to get to next year,” Frank said, per Beth Harris of The Associated Press.
 “I think looking at next year that we can be better with more games from Kawhi.”

 Here’s more from Frank’s press conference: